 How are requests evaluated?

-The Board supports programming initiatives which will enhance the experiential learning, cultural and educational enrichment of students residing in on-campus housing.
+The Funding and Advisory Board supports programming initiatives which will enhance the experiential learning, cultural and educational enrichment of students residing in on-campus housing.
 Funding requests are approved according to eligibility requirements, request guidelines, and support of UCLA Residential Life’s Core 5 tenets (Support the Academic Mission, Cultivate Safe Environments, Foster Social Responsibility, Develop Leaders, and Encourage Personal Growth).
 Accessibility to Hill Residents, and use or non-use of other funding sources are also taken strongly into consideration.
-The Funding Board should not be your primary or sole funding source.
+The Funding and Advisory Board should not be your primary or sole funding source.

 - Gift Cards: Typically these are not allowed or approved.
 If you want to provide incentives, chance vouchers, gifts, etc. then you should purchase actual gift items, or, on a case-by-case basis sometimes $ on a BruinCard is acceptable.
 All of these must relate to the nature of the program theme.